HL-LHC sensitivity to higgsinos from natural SUSY with gravitino LSP: Introduction

 In the theoretical view, the $\mu$-parameter is indeed predicted at electroweak scale in some SUSY modles like supergravity (SUGRA).
 Since in SUGRA the gravitino mass $m_{3/2}$ is also expected to be above $100~{\rm GeV}$ (the gravitino is expected to acquire mass through the super-Higgs mechanism)

 with $\langle F \rangle$ being the SUSY breaking scale and $M_{\rm P} = (8\pi G_{\rm N})^{-1} = 2.4 \times 10^{18}~{\rm GeV} $ being the reduced Planck mass, the higgsinos may be lighter than the gravitino and the LSP may be higgsino-like.
 Because in SUGRA the gravitino couples to every sparticle with a universal coupling in form and its interaction is of gravitational strength, the gravitino has no collider phenomenology.
 In contrast, in gauge-mediated SUSY breaking (GMSB) models, the gravitino is expected to be much lighter than other sparticles and hence serve as the LSP.
 In the presence of an approximately massless gravitino LSP, the \textsf{GAMBIT} collaboration reinterpreted the collider data in the EWMSSM (the MSSM with light electroweakinos), referred as the $\tilde{G}$-EWMSSM~\cite{GAMBIT:2023yih}.
-In such a scenario, it is found that the $\mu$-parameter can still be about $100~{\rm GeV}$, with a value of $170~{\rm GeV}$ for the best point, indicating a small fine-tuning measure $\Delta^{\rm EW}$.
+In such a scenario, it is found that the $\mu$-parameter can still be about $100~{\rm GeV}$, with a value of $170~{\rm GeV}$ for the best point, indicating a small fine-tuning measure $\Delta^{\rm EW}$ \footnote{The GAMBIT collaboration fixes the Higgs mass at 125 GeV and requires the stop masses to be heavier than 3 TeV, which is different from a UV-complete SUSY model.
+In a UV-complete SUSY model, for fixed values of $\mu$ and $\tan{\beta}$, the soft-SUSY-breaking parameters need to be tuned to ensure the correct Higgs mass.
+This is crucial to the fine-tuning measure.
+Especially in scenarios with a low $\tan{\beta} \lesssim 5$, which typically requires stop masses well above the TeV scale to give the correct Higgs boson mass, the fine-tuning measure $\Delta^{\rm EW}$ contributed from the stop soft-breaking parameters may be quite sizable.
+This interplay highlights the necessity of carefully considering the fixed parameters and their effects on the overall model predictions and the fine-tuning assessments~\cite{Slavich:2020zjv}.}.